 The Rarig Center is the home of the department's theatre program.
-In addition to its four theaters, the Center—designed by Ralph Rapson, architect of the former Guthrie Theater—includes scenery, property, costume, lighting, and sound laboratories, design, voice, and movement studios, ticket and publicity offices, and student lounges and offices.
+In addition to its four theaters, the Center—designed by Ralph Rapson, architect of the former Guthrie Theater—includes scenery, property, costume, lighting and sound laboratories; design, voice, and movement studios; ticket and publicity offices, and student lounges & offices.
 Recent addtions to the center include a state-of-the-art digital media studio, several computer-aided design (CAD) stations, and the capability for sound and digital editing in the design classroom.

-A 200 seat theatre in the round, the Kilburn Arena is an intimate space that features a sprung floor overtop of the original wood hexagon floor.
-Recent productions have included Kushner’s Angels in America, Edgar Lee Master’s Spoon River Anthology, Lynn Nottage’s Las Meninas, and Nilo Cruz’s Night Train to Bolina.
+A 200 seat theatre with flexible seating, the Kilburn is an intimate space that features a sprung floor overtop of the original wood hexagon floor.
 The Arena is named for the parents of Terence Kilburn, a long-time friend and patron of University Theatre.

-The “Pro”—as our students refer to it—is one of the most accessible and flexible spaces, lending itself to grand, large cast, presentational style performances, like our annual dance theatre concert, Dance Revolutions.
-Musicals also call the Pro home, having hosted such productions as Hair and Anything Goes.
-Another well-suited style of productions are multi-media projects like the recent Peace Crimes: The War versus the Minnesota 8, a co-production between University Theatre and the History Theatre, a professional equity theatre in downtown St. Paul.
+The “Pro”—as our students refer to it—is one of the most accessible and flexible spaces, lending itself to grand, large cast, presentational style performances, like our annual dance theatre concert, University Dance Theatre.
 The Pro has a capacity of 420 and is named for Frank “Doc” Whiting, the long-time director of the Minnesota Centennial Showboat.

 At a capacity of 460 seats, the Thrust is the largest of all four spaces in the Rarig Center and, yet, the most intimate.
-Designed as a quarter scale replica of the original Guthrie Theatre, the original design also mimics the “Alpine Slope”, a section of the balcony so named for its steep rake and overhang onto the stage.
+Designed as a quarter scale replica of the original Guthrie Theater, the original design also mimics the “Alpine Slope”, a section of the balcony so named for its steep rake and overhang onto the stage.
 The Thrust is home to classics, modern pieces and musicals, and is loved by directors because of its ability to put actors and the action out into the audience space.
-Recent productions have included the Rocky Horror Musical, Shakespeare’s A Midsummer Night’s Dream, Dario Fo’s controversial The Pope and the Witch, and A Bright Room Called Day by Tony Kushner—part of the Guthrie’s recent Kushner Celebration.

-The “X” is a flexible black box space, managed and produced by the Xperimental Theatre Board, an all-student run organization.
-The X is home to original work by student playwrights, as well as classic and contemporary pieces that are directed and performed solely by students from all over campus.
+The “X” is a flexible black box space.
+The X is home to classes, workshops, visiting artist, and original work.
 Seating is capped at 99 people, yet The X can be configured in a multitude of ways, due to flexible seating and staging.